Stephen Dedalus Quotes in A Portrait of the Artist as a Young Man

 It was his own soul going forth to experience, unfolding itself sin by sin, spreading abroad the balefire of its burning stars and folding back on itself, fading slowly, quenching its own lights and fires.
 They were quenched: and the cold darkness filled chaos.

-A cold lucid indifference reigned in his soul.
-At his first violent sin he had felt a wave of vitality pass out of him … no part of body or soul had been maimed but a dark peace had been established between them.
+A cold lucid indifference reigned in is soul.
+At his first violent sin he had felt a wave of vitality pass out of him and had feared to find his body or his soul maimed by the excess.
+Instead the vital wave had carried him on its bosom out of himself and back again when it receded: and no part of body or soul had been maimed but a dark peace had been established between them.

 But does that part of the body understand or what?
 The serpent, the most subtle beast of the field. … Who made it to be like that, a bestial part of the body able to understand bestially and desire bestially?
 Was that then he or an inhuman thing moved by a lower soul than his soul?
 His soul sickened at the thought of a torpid shaky life feeding itself out of the tender marrow of his life and fattening upon the slime of lust.